Skip to main content

 This will install automatically the Beautifulsoup and Elementree modules if necessary.

-- the environment variable *$XINC_HOME* must be set and to point to the root of your XINC installation directory
+- the environment variable *XFCDIRmustbesetandpointtotherootofyourXFCinstallationdirectorytheenvironmentvariableXINC_HOME* must be set and to point to the root of your XINC installation directory

 - the environment variable *$FOP_HOME* must be set and point to the root of your FOP installation directory